jacopoMauro/website/content/authors/admin/_index.md

 Jacopo Mauro is an Associate Professor at the Department of Mathematics and Computer Science at the University of Southern Denmark (SDU).
-He is active in the Cloud Computing, DevOps, Optimization, and Formal Methods fields.
-His research interests also include Microservices, Concurrent Languages, Explainable AI, and Cybersecurity.
-He is the main developer of optimizations tools and utilities, used both in academia and industry.
+He is active in the Cloud Computing, Cybersecurity, DevOps, Formal Methods, and Optimization fields.
+His research interests also include Microservices, Concurrent Languages, and Explainable AI.

 Jacopo holds a Ph.D. degree in informatics from the University of Bologna.
 He has lived in four countries and worked in world renown Universities (Bologna,